BeiDou: BeiDou-2

 Frequency allocation of GPS, Galileo, and COMPASS; the light red color of E1 band indicates that the transmission in this band has not yet been detected.

 BeiDou-2 (formerly known as COMPASS) is not an extension to the older BeiDou-1, but rather supersedes it outright.
 The new system is a constellation of 35 satellites, which include 5 geostationary orbit satellites for backward compatibility with BeiDou-1, and 30 non-geostationary satellites (27 in medium Earth orbit and 3 in inclined geosynchronous orbit), that offer complete coverage of the globe.

 The ranging signals are based on the CDMA principle and have complex structure typical of Galileo or modernized GPS.
 Similar to the other global navigation satellite systems (GNSSs), there are two levels of positioning service: open (public) and restricted (military).
 The public service is available globally to general users.
 When all the currently planned GNSSs are deployed, users of multi-constellation receivers will benefit from a total over 100 satellites, which will significantly improve all aspects of positioning, especially availability of the signals in so-called urban canyons.
 The general designer of the COMPASS navigation system is Sun Jiadong, who is also the general designer of its predecessor, the original BeiDou navigation system.
 All BeiDou satellites are equipped with laser retroreflector arrays for satellite laser ranging and the verification of the orbit quality.

 Accuracy

 There are two levels of service provided, a free service to civilians and licensed service to the Chinese government and military.
-The free civilian service has a 10-metre location-tracking accuracy, synchronizes clocks with an accuracy of 10 nanoseconds, and measures speeds to within 0.2 m/s.
-The restricted military service has a location accuracy of 10 cm, can be used for communication, and will supply information about the system status to the user.
+The free civilian service has a 10-metre location-tracking accuracy, synchronizes clocks with an accuracy to within 10 nanoseconds, and measures speeds to within 0.2 m/s.
+The restricted military service has a location accuracy to within 10 cm, can be used for communication, and will supply information about the system status to the user.
 In 2019, the International GNSS Service started providing precise orbits of BeiDou satellites in experimental products.

 To date, the military service has been granted only to the People's Liberation Army and to the Pakistan Armed Forces.